 By controlling the conditions under which ethene is polymerised, it is possible to control the amount of branching to give two distinct types of polythene.

 High density polythene

-High density polythene has virtually unbranched chains.
+High density polythene has chains which have very few branches.
 The lack of branching allows molecules to lie close together in a regular way which is almost crystalline.

 Because the molecules lie close together, dispersion forces are more effective, and so the plastic is relatively strong and has a somewhat higher melting point than low density polythene.

 High density polythene is used for containers for household chemicals like washing-up liquid, for example, or for bowls or buckets.